NVIDIA/DIGITS/docs/BuildTorch.md

 ## Enabling support for Torch7 in DIGITS

 DIGITS should automatically enable support for Torch7 if the `th` executable is in your path.
-If not, you may explicitely point DIGITS to the appropriate location:
+If not, you may explicitly point DIGITS to the appropriate location:

 ```
-(venv)gheinrich@android-devel-wks-7:/fast-scratch/gheinrich/ws/digits$ ./digits-devserver -c
+$ ./digits-devserver -c

 ...

 ==================================== Torch =====================================
 Where is torch installed?